 5. Restrictive method: Some restrictive dieters have been so strict during the week the weekend becomes a free for all and includes binges and uncontrolled cheat meals.

 Can you relate?
 The weekend might be the cause of weight gain, lack of progress and stress in your health and fitness journey.
 Let’s look at from a mathematical perspective.
 Fat loss of weight gain is the result of whether you’re burning more or less energy than expenditure.
 If you’re wanting to lose body fat you want to be in a calorie deficit (consuming less energy than expenditure) here’s how the weekend can get in the way of that…

 Let’s say you’re a female with a total daily energy expenditure of 1850 calories.
-Of a week day you’re strictly CLEAN EATING, not acknowledging calories and macros but due to portion control and trying to ‘eat less’ you’re consuming a deficit of 1600 calories which may look something like this;
+On a weekday you’re strictly CLEAN EATING, not acknowledging calories and macros but due to portion control and trying to ‘eat less’ you’re consuming a deficit of 1600 calories which may look something like this:

 2 Eggs on 2 slices Burgen rye bread

 1 Protein Shake and almonds

 2 Rice cakes with peanut butter